GluuFederation/docs-clustermgr-prod/docs/source/deploy/index.md

 ![Admin_Creation](../img/Cluster_Manager-01.png)

-After the administrator is created, start the process of building a cluster by clicking the `Setup Cluster` button:
+After the admin user is created, start the process of building a cluster by clicking the `Setup Cluster` button:

 ![Add Server Prompt](../img/CM_Intro.png)